wazuh/wazuh-documentation/source/user-manual/agents/listing/listing.rst

 The request `GET /agents <https://documentation.wazuh.com/current/user-manual/api/reference.html#get-all-agents>`_ returns the list of available agents.

-.. note:: GET is the default action of curl and does not need to be specifically referenced.

 .. code-block:: console

    # curl -u foo:bar -k -X GET "https://127.0.0.1:55000/agents?pretty&offset=0&sort=-ip,name"